fferegrino/dict-patterns/readme.md

 '{number}'                # Matches any number, no identifier
 ```

+Note that in the above example, the the patterns `string`, `number` and `uuid` must be previously defined.

 ## Error Handling

 The library provides custom exceptions for better error handling and debugging: